TahirJarah/TahirJarah/README.md

 - 👋 Hi, I’m @TahirJarah
-- 👀 I’m interested in Web Development
+- 👀 I'M A Data Analyst
-- 🌱 I’m currently learning Frontend
+- 🌱 I have skills in SQL, Python, Excel, Power BI, R
-- 💞️ I’m looking to collaborate on Frontend website Development
+- 💞️ I’m Enthusiast about data
 - 📫 How to reach me tahirjarah@gmail.com

 <!---